ask Shauna about

 You’re broken hearted - what tracks does your heartbreak playlist consist of?

-To be honest, the last time I was truly broken hearted I listened to "Magic" by Robin Thicke.
+To be honest, the last time I was truly broken hearted I listened to "Magic" by Robin Thicke on repeat.
 I've got the magic, I just needed to remind myself that.

 What are the best TV shows of all time?

 Oh man, of all time?
 Arrested Development for sure.
-And I'm addicted to Over the Garden Wall, Rick and Morty, The Crown, and Westworld.
+And I'm addicted to Over the Garden Wall, Rick and Morty, The Good Place, and

 Name some spots in Los Angeles that are good for a Tinder date.